surfinzap/typopo/.github/ISSUE_TEMPLATE/generic-bug.md

 ---
 name: Generic bug
-about: Use this report to let us know about generic bug in an app or on the web
+about: Use this report to let us know about generic bug in an app or on the web.
 title: ''
 labels: bug
 assignees: ''